 The International Journal of Sport Communication is the first journal to provide an all-encompassing view of the field by covering any topic related to communication in sport, through sport, or in a sport setting.

 The International Journal of Sport Communication (IJSC) provides a platform for the dissemination of research and information on the unique aspects and divergent activities associated with sport communication.
-Although many journals cover a single aspect of sport and communication, IJSC is the first to provide an all-encompassing view of the field by covering any topic related to communication in sport, through sport, or in a sport setting.
+Although many journals cover a single aspect of sport and communication, IJSC provides an all-encompassing view of the field by covering any topic related to communication in sport, through sport, or in a sport setting.
 This rigorously reviewed quarterly journal features quantitative and qualitative articles, including cutting-edge research, case studies, and editorials.

-Paul M. Pedersen, PhD, is the director of the sport management doctoral program and an associate professor of sport management at Indiana University (Bloomington, Indiana, USA).
+Paul M. Pedersen, PhD, is the director of the sport management doctoral program and a professor of sport management at Indiana University in Bloomington.
 His primary scholarly interests are sport communication and sport management.
-He has participated in over 70 refereed presentations at professional conferences and published over 70 articles in peer-reviewed academic outlets such as the Journal of Sport Management, Sociology of Sport Journal, International Review for the Sociology of Sport, and Journal of Sports Economics.
-Pedersen, a former sports writer and sports business columnist, has written more than 400 nonrefereed articles and authored, coauthored, or edited five books, including Strategic Sport Communication (2007); Contemporary Sport Management, Fourth Edition (2011); and Research Methods and Design in Sport Management (2011).
-He holds editorial positions on nine national and international academic sport journals.
-Pedersen—who lives in Bloomington with his wife, Jennifer, and their four children, Hallie, Zack, Brock, and Carlie—was inducted as a North American Society for Sport Management (NASSM) Research Fellow in 2009.
+He has published 80 articles in peer-reviewed academic outlets such as the Journal of Sport Management, Sociology of Sport Journal, International Review for the Sociology of Sport, and Journal of Sports Economics.
+Pedersen, a former sports writer and sports business columnist, has written more than 400 nonrefereed articles and published seven books, including Strategic Sport Communication (2007), Routledge Handbook of Sport Communication (2013), Research Methods and Design in Sport Management (2011), and the upcoming Contemporary Sport Management, Fifth Edition (2014).
+He has over 100 presentations on record and holds editorial positions on 10 national and international academic sport journals.
+Pedersen-Who lives in Bloomington with his wife, Jennifer, and their four children, Hallie, Zack, Brock, and Carlie-was inducted as a North American Society for Sport Management (NASSM) research fellow in 2009.